Culture of ancient Rome: Religion

 The Emperor and Neoplatonic philosopher Julian the Apostate made a short-lived attempt to restore traditional religion and Paganism, and to reaffirm the special status of Judaism, but in 391, under Theodosius I, Nicene Christianity became the official State church of the Roman Empire to the exclusion of all other Christian churches and Hellenistic religions, including Roman religion itself.
 Pleas for religious tolerance from traditionalists such as the senator Symmachus (d.
 402) were rejected, and Christian monotheism became a feature of Imperial domination.
 Heretics as well as non-Christians were subject to exclusion from public life or persecution, but, despite the decline of Greco-Roman polytheism, Rome's original religious hierarchy and many aspects of its ritual influenced Christian religion as a whole; various pre-Christian beliefs and practices survived as well in Christian festivals and local traditions.

 Philosophy

 Ancient Roman philosophy was heavily influenced by the ancient Greeks and the schools of Hellenistic philosophy; however, unique developments in philosophical schools of thought occurred during the Roman period as well.
 Interest in philosophy was first excited at Rome in 155 BC. by an Athenian embassy consisting of the Academic Skeptic Carneades, the Stoic Diogenes, and the Peripatetic Critolaus.

 During this time Athens declined as an intellectual center of thought while new sites such as Alexandria and Rome hosted a variety of philosophical discussion.

 Science

+The roots of "Roman genius"

+The Romans excelled in every field, bringing about an incredible evolution in human civilization.
+This cultural revolution began with the construction of the Appian Way, which connected Rome to Greece and the East, and was further fueled by the ideology of the Scipionic Circle, which advocated for the assimilation of Hellenistic civilization.
+The Latin world was less developed than the Greek-speaking world, with the notable exception of military and political organization.
+In these areas, the Romans excelled from the very beginning of their power.
+Western Latins were great military leaders, officials, governors, politicians, judges, lawyers, builders, and entrepreneurs.
+Their mastery of these fields was essential for Rome's ability to govern and impose its authority over all the peoples under its rule.

+The Latins also shone in literature, historiography, grammar, rhetoric, and oratory (fields that were unanimously considered liberal arts).
+The greatest Latin authors were primarily from Italy, such as Horace, Ovid, Virgil, and Cicero, but also included Hispanics like Seneca and Quintilian, and North Africans like Terence and Apuleius.